• Skip to primary navigation

 Note: This is an overview of the ingredients.
 You'll find the exact measurements in the recipe card (printable) at the bottom of the page.

-• Sugar: I've reduced the sugar a bit than the usual recipes calls for so it will not be too sweet.
+• Granulated Sugar: I've reduced the sugar a bit than the usual recipes call for so it will not be too sweet.
+You can adjust the amount slightly to suit your taste.

 Note: This is an overview of the instructions.
 The full instructions are in the recipe card below.